Since 1971, Liberty University has had one mission — Training Champions for Christ.

 The LU Shepherd Office focuses on the spiritual needs of the student body, offering guidance, discipleship, and soul-care.

-Ten full-time LU Shepherds (five male and five female — one is dedicated exclusively to our student-athletes) provide pastoral care to the Liberty student body.
+Eleven full-time LU Shepherds (five male and six female — one is dedicated exclusively to our student-athletes) provide pastoral care to the Liberty student body.

 Each residence hall is staffed with two Resident Shepherds (RS), students who are directly mentored by the LU Shepherds and who pour into their peers in their dorms.
 Community Group Leaders (CGL) are directly mentored by the RS on their hall, and invest in a smaller group of students who meet weekly after Campus Community.